NewsCube/NewsCube/README.md

 Use the code to create a virtual cube, make it rotaate and add content to it.

 ### Contribute
 We welcome contributions via Pull Requests.
-Please, feel free to submit your PR - we will welcome any improvement to the project :)
+We are keen to improve the NewsCube so please contribute.
+We'd also love to hear if you have jsut used our code in your own projects.
+Send us links so we can see your work :)

 ## Licence
 The NewsCube is released under the Mozilla Public Licence v2.0.